-The Wake Forest Salamanca Neuroscience Program is a new program offering STEM students the opportunity to study science at one of the leading neuroscience institutes in Europe.
-Students on the program will be enrolled at the Neuroscience Institute at the University of Salamanca (INCyL), site of cutting-edge research in areas ranging from Parkinson’s Disease to regenerative medicine to cell therapy.
-The University itself has been designated an International University of Excellence in the Teaching of the Biological Sciences and of Spanish as a Second Language.
+The Wake Forest Salamanca Neuroscience Program offers STEM students the opportunity to study science at one of the leading neuroscience institutes in Europe.
+Students on the program are enrolled at the Neuroscience Institute at the University of Salamanca (INCyL), site of cutting-edge research in areas ranging from Parkinson’s Disease to regenerative medicine to cell therapy.
+The University has been designated an International University of Excellence in the Teaching of the Biological Sciences and of Spanish as a Second Language.

-The program, which will run again in Spring 2021, will include guided visits to culturally and academically relevant locations around Spain, including neuroscience institutes in Barcelona, Madrid, and/or Zaragoza, along with visits to different sites around the historic university city of Salamanca.
+The program includes guided visits to culturally and academically relevant locations around Spain, including neuroscience institutes in Barcelona, Madrid, and/or Zaragoza, along with visits to different sites around the historic university city of Salamanca.

 The program costs the same as a semester on campus.
 All expenses, including trips, books, and airfare up to $1500 are included.